 All of these reports can easily be saved and shared with other users as well.

 Another significant source of needed customizations is data entry.
 There are some screens in EBS that can be cumbersome.
 Others may require capturing additional custom fields your organization might need.

 Making sure all information is captured in a timely fashion in one transaction process directly into EBS by all users reduces the risk of forgetting to update a piece of paper or filling in an Excel spreadsheet on the side.
 Nobody wants that!
 This is why many companies benefit from simpler and more complete user interfaces to capture transactions for their users.

 For example, at retailers, temporary staff, such as students, can perform physical inventory.
 This category of worker usually has a high turnover rate.
 It wouldn’t be realistic to expect them to learn the EBS screen to perform these tasks.
 APEX screen enables them to use a simple and intuitive interface.

 By the same token, approving transactions can be simplified greatly as we can see in this example:

 Next: Web Services and the Cloud, with APEX

-In my next blog post, I’ll talk about Web services and the Cloud.
+In my upcoming blog posts, I’ll talk about Web services and the Cloud.
 These technologies are opening up EBS installations to the future.
 As a 100% Web-based development platform, Oracle APEX enables EBS to consume and expose web services with surprising simplicity.
 When it comes to Cloud migration, whether you are choosing Fusion Applications or a straight “Lift and Shift” to an Oracle Infrastructure as a Service (IaaS), APEX is a highly useful tool.
 It can live just as well on-premise as on the Cloud.
 Consequently, any application built with it is a sound investment for the future.
 Want to learn more about how you, your developers, and your users can benefit from our APEX integration solutions? contact us!